Credit Card Merchant Fees in Canada

 All credit cards are more expensive payment methods for merchants than other forms of payment such as debit cards and cash.
 But the higher fee rates associated with premium credit cards hurt Canadian small businesses especially badly - credit card companies charge merchants even higher fees when customers use premium credit cards than when they use 'regular' ones.

+The Canadian Federation of Independent Business (CFIB) has put together a credit card rate chart that lists many of the specific types of credit cards available in Canada.
 Looking at the list you'll see, for example, that the transaction fee charged a merchant when a customer uses a regular MasterCard is 1.75 percent, but if a customer uses a MasterCard Premium High Spend card, the transaction fee is 2.71 percent.
 Some MasterCards in the World/World Elite category carry even higher transaction fees.

 To a small business that processed $100,000 worth of credit card transactions each month, the .96 percentage difference charged for premium card transactions would cost an additional $960 a month, an extra $11,520 per year.
 I've used MasterCard rates as an example but I could have just as easily picked Visa; Visa transaction rates follow the same model of premium cards being used to extract higher transaction fees from merchants.